 Bike: Be good to your bike and try to limit the amount of exposure to the elements it receives.
 Don't leave your bike outside all winter in the harsh cold and rain.
 If you take the time to wipe down your bike and store it safely indoors it will serve your needs for many seasons.

-Tires: Are your tires beginning to go bald and look rundown?
-Chances are, months of Spring/Summer riding have worn them down.
+Tires: Are your tires beginning to go bald or looking rundown?
+Chances are months of spring/summer riding have worn them down.
 It's a good idea to have your tires checked by a bike mechanic and changed if necessary.
 Good tires will keep your stopping distance and cornering abilities safe.

 Fenders: A good set of fenders can be the difference between a winter commute full of misery and one of ease.
 A FULL set of fenders with mudflaps, not clip-on fenders, will keep you happiest by keeping you and your bike drivetrain cleaner; making wiping your bike down and oiling the chain simpler.